Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Experimental Setup

 \subsection{Dexterous Gripper}

 Experiments are carried out with a four-fingered gripper specifically designed for precision-oriented sterility testing applications.
 The gripper features a modular finger architecture (Fig.~\ref{fig:finger_desgin}), integrating both flexion and self-rotation to enhance dexterity.
 Each finger has three phalanges with backdrivable tendon-driven actuation.
 Two fingers can rotate around the palm to reconfigure grasp geometry.
 The gripper's design draws inspiration from human gesture analysis, leveraging force-based grasp stability principles and task-oriented performance metrics \cite{DBLP:conf/aimech/EscorciaHernandezGG23}.
-Capable of exerting up to 20~N of force at the fingertips, the gripper ensures precise control and stability during object manipulations, while motor-current sensing gives a proxy for joint torque (kinesthetic feedback).
+Capable of exerting up to 20~N of force at the fingertips, the gripper provides sufficient force capacity for stable grasps, while motor-current sensing offers a proxy for joint torque (kinesthetic feedback).